aistabci/abci-docs/en/docs/storage.md

 ## Local Storage

-!!! note
+!!! info
-    Local Storage service was discontinued on October 31, 2024.
+    As of October 31, 2024, the Local Storage service was discontinued.

 In ABCI System, a 1.6 TB NVMe SSD x1 is installed into each compute node (V) and a 2.0 TB NVMe SSD x2 are installed into each compute node (A).
 There are two ways to utilize these storages as follows:

 * Using as a local scratch of a node (*Local scratch*, *Persistent local scratch (Reserved only)*).
 * Using as a distributed shared file system, which consists of multiple NVMe storages in multiple compute nodes (*BeeOND storage*).

-!!! note
-    The memory-intensive node service ended at 15:00 on October 27, 2023.

 ### Local scratch